 Over the past few decades, the idea of Elvis Presley’s death being faked has caused fans around the world to actually seek out the truth.
 His death on August 16, 1977, stunned the music industry, disappointing millions of fans around the world.
-The legendary ‘King of Rock ‘n’ Roll’ died of heart failure at his own home, and despite a clear statement from doctors and coroner that the 42-year-old singer and movie star had indeed died, speculation grew among fans.
+The legendary ‘King of Rock ‘n’ Roll’ died of a heart attack in his own home, and despite a clear statement from doctors and coroner that the 42-year-old singer and movie star had indeed died, speculation grew among fans.
 Many disbelievers were adamant that the Memphis singer faked his own death to go into hiding.
 And believe it or not, many believe that Elvis is alive.

 Don?t believe us?
-In 1989, three Las Vegas Elvis enthusiasts even created ‘The Elvis Sighting Society? to monitor apparent appearances that the singer had been spotted at, convinced Presley was alive.
+In 1989, three Las Vegas Elvis enthusiasts even created ?The Elvis Sighting Society? to monitor apparent appearances that the singer had been spotted at, convinced Elvis was alive.
 Some people even claimed he appeared as an extra in the 1990’s blockbuster movie, Home Alone movie.
-Yet, one of the biggest theories people believe might have caused Presley to fake his death was his ties with the mafia.
+Yet, one of the biggest theories conspiracy theorists believe might have caused Elvis to fake his death was his ties with the mafia.

-Several Elvis fans have tried to debunk this theory, stating the files show a lack of evidence suggesting the singer is alive.
+Several Elvis fans have tried to debunk this theory, stating the files show a lack of evidence suggesting Elvis’ death is fake.
 Patrick Lacy, author of Elvis Decoded, stated the files are available and all evidence points to death within the files.
 This in regards to chemical evidence, eyewitness reports, and history.
-According to Lacy, to have him faked his own death, the singer would have required the services and silence of literally hundred if not thousands of people over the years.
+According to Lacy, to have him fake his own death, the singer would have required the services and silence of literally hundreds if not thousands of people over the years.

-Another theory that several skeptics have been pointing out several slip-ups from Presley’s family members in live interviews, and the apparent name misspelling on the King’s tombstone as proof cover up.
-Skeptics believe that Presley’s middle name was purposely spelled wrong (Aaron instead of Aron) because putting his real name would have been taboo since the signer is still alive.
-But, debunkers say that Presley started spelling his middle name Aaron instead of Aron later in his life.
+Another theory that several skeptics have been pointing out several slip-ups from Elvis’ family members in live interviews, and the apparent name misspelling on the King’s tombstone as proof cover up.
+Skeptics believe that Elvis’ middle name was purposely spelled wrong (Aaron instead of Aron) because putting his real name would have been taboo since the signer is still alive.
+But, debunkers say that Elvis started spelling his middle name Aaron instead of Aron later in his life.

-As for his family, in 2005 while in an interview with Oprah, Presley’s wife, Priscilla addressed how Presley would spoil their daughter, Lisa Marie.
-Skeptics believed Priscilla said, “It’s exactly what he said the other day,? before correcting herself to, “you said,” to Oprah.
-They also said Lisa Marie evaded answering Larry King?s question during an interview in 2003 when the host asked if she never feels “communication” with her father.
+As for his family, in 2005 while in an interview with Oprah, Elvis’ wife, Priscilla Presley addressed how Presley would spoil their daughter, Lisa Marie.
+Skeptics believed Priscilla said, ?It?s exactly what he said the other day,? before correcting herself to, ?you said,? to Oprah.
+They also said Lisa Marie evaded answering Larry King?s question during an interview in 2003 when the host asked if she never feels ?communication? with her father.